Cornelis van Dalem: 'Rock paintings'

 Van Dalem's composition, which was probably made in 1565, is dominated by a high, steep cliff which only leaves a small strip of heaven at the top of the painting.
 A large round hole in the rock allows a view onto a wide landscape in the distance.
 The top of the rock is covered with trees and shrubs that are painted very precisely and a flute-playing shepherd descends the cliff amidst his herd of goats.
 Below the cliff is a cave covered with reeds and people clad in rough clothes.
 It has been surmised that van Dalem intended to depict primitive man in his natural environment, as described in the De rerum natura.
 He shows in his composition several elements that were deemed at the time to play a role in the civilization process such as communication, fixed housing, domestication of animals and culture (music).
 The old man in the middle of the painting steps out of a sort of primitive gate, which symbolizes the border between nature and civilization.

 The painting of van Dalem which is represented in the famous gallery painting of The Gallery of Cornelis van der Geest by Willem van Haecht also treats a similar subject.
 Van Dalem's picture is the one just below the chandelier and is referred to as Rocky landscape with nomads.
 This composition appears to depict a further stage of development in the evolution of man when people have founded communities and wear woven clothes.
 A painting with a similar subject matter depicting the Flight into Eypt was formerly in the Gemäldegalerie, Berlin but was lost during World War II.

-Nature v culture
+Nature vs culture

 The paintings dealing with the subject of the development of civilization find their counterpart in the composition Landscape with Farmhouse (1564, Alte Pinakothek).
 Here van Dalem seems to address the topic of the decay of culture, which is represented in the form of a ruined church, dilapidated hut and barren trees and earth.

 The composition's theme of the eternal conflict of man and nature further refers to the idea of the lost paradise and the futility of the efforts of mankind to return to that lost age in which man and nature where one.
 An alternative reading of the meaning of picture is that it refers to the decay of the Catholic Church particularly because van Dalem put his signature in the ruins of the church.